-One of the downsides of sheep wool is that it can be itchy for some people.
+As I mentioned, one of the downsides of sheep wool is that it can be itchy for some people.
 This is because of something all sheep produce, called lanolin.
 Lanolin is a waxy substance that helps to increase water resistance and protect the sheep’s wool and skin from rainfall.
 The finer their wool, the more lanolin the sheep produces.
 This means most Merino contains higher levels of lanolin and therefore might be more irritating to some people.
 Don’t be afraid to test it out because some people react to lanolin and others don’t!

 Cashmere wool is sourced from the undercoats of a specific type of goat in Mongolia.
 Goats don’t produce lanolin, which is why some people find cashmere to be more comfortable.
 It’s also finer and softer by nature compared to sheep’s wool.
 One of the downsides of cashmere, though, is that it tends to be less durable and more expensive.